SuperOfficeDocs/superoffice-docs/docs/webtools/index.md

 Because it doesn’t ship its own NetServer fewer files should be copied to the MailLink installation folder.

-The Windows client installer will also install _one_ extra file into the client folder: SuperOffice.MailLink.WinClient.dll. **This file must be present for this new MailLink to enable “Windows mode”** (which means it will not work with older versions of the Windows client).
+The Windows client installer will also install *one* extra file into the client folder: SuperOffice.MailLink.WinClient.dll. **This file must be present for this new MailLink to enable “Windows mode”** (which means it will not work with older versions of the Windows client).
 If this file is not found, only web support is available.

 ## The consequences for WebTools

 With the size of the installed MailLink folder considerably smaller the combined size of the entire WebTools install is much smaller too.

-Having WebTools shipped without Netserver causes quite a chain of events:
+Having WebTools shipped without NetServer causes quite a chain of events:

 * One version of WebTools should now be compatible with all versions of SuperOffice: Online, Onsite Web, (future releases of) Onsite Windows.
 * **MailLink (and WebTools) will only exist in one version: The latest version.**